Disputes and Fraud

 Fraud Alert

-A fraud alert is a notice on a credit file telling lenders to use extra caution when reviewing new credit requests.
+Fraud alert means a notice on a credit file telling lenders to use extra caution when reviewing new credit requests.

 Identity Theft

-Identity theft is the misuse of someone's personal information to open accounts, make charges, or impersonate that consumer in credit activity.
+Misuse of personal information to open accounts, make charges, or impersonate a consumer in credit activity.

 Mixed Credit File

-A mixed credit file is a credit report that contains information belonging partly to another person.
+Mixed credit file means a credit file that contains information belonging partly to another person.

 Unauthorized Account

-An unauthorized account is a credit account appearing on the report that the consumer did not open or approve.
+Unauthorized account means a credit account appearing on the report that the consumer did not open or approve.

 Unauthorized Charge

-An unauthorized charge is a transaction the consumer did not approve or initiate.
+Unauthorized charge means a transaction the consumer did not approve or initiate.

 Unauthorized Inquiry

-An unauthorized inquiry is a credit-report inquiry the consumer does not recognize or did not permit.
+Unauthorized inquiry means a credit-report inquiry the consumer does not recognize or did not permit.